DingWB/pyfigshare/README.md

      baseurl

+     chunk_size
+       chunk size for uploading (in Mb), default is 20MB

+     max_quota

      private
        whether to read or write private article, set to False if downloading public articles.

+     threshold

      token
        if token has already been written to ~/.figshare/token, this parameter can be ignored.